rhyven/ericlight.com/content/Food/seltzer.md

 * With only sugars and fruit flesh, yeast nutrient is essential - about 15 grams seems to do the trick
 * One kg of dextrose in 19 litres will raise the ABV by approximately 2.65%
 * Don't boil the fruit or you'll get pectin haze; raise it to about 75°C to sterilise it, though
+* Table sugar is a perfectly passable sugar; make invert sugar by boiling it with a little citric acid, 20-60 minutes

 # Fruit notes:

 * Mashing the fruit a little bit is a significant factor in releasing the fruit flavours
 * Lychee have quite a prominent character, good to pair with something that can compete
-* Mandarins will impart _very_ little flavour unless you mash them pre-ferment
+* Mandarins will impart _very_ little flavour unless you mash them really good pre-ferment
 * Jackfruit is almost undetectable, even with two cans; will try blending next time
 * Pineapple seems to digest(?) other fruits.
 The other fruit becomes quickly less-noticable while the pineapple becomes more prominent
 * Raspberries create a visually beautiful brew, as do plums
 * Passionfruit pulp is pretty disappointing; in brew #7 I used THREE cans, and it was nearly undetectable
+* Mango is pretty awful, really - lots of fruit mush, lots of haze, some weird aged-fruit flavour... avoid imho

 # Yeast Awakener